 - Stay connected.
 Twice a month, we conduct a call with senior leaders in each market to discuss ongoing projects and new challenges.
 These calls ensure we can respond to changing business needs quickly and provide the necessary support.
 These calls helped us identify and deliver some projects quite quickly related to COVID-19, for instance.
 Many business leaders were impressed with what we could achieve in such a short time and started to engage in more conversations around data science.
 Often organizations separate business ideation from technical development.
 But by involving technical experts from the beginning, we can help evolve towards a more effective business solution.

 Ultimately, by focusing on knowledge sharing, we’ve found that we can transform data science from a function to a mindset and propagate fresh thinking from one market to another.

 Watch the webinar where I discussed more on this topic and our approach: SCOR’s Creation of Data Science Center of Excellence to Enhance Model Deployment.

 Read the report, Organizing Enterprise Data Science, to learn more about the best practices that SCOR and other data science leaders are putting in place to build an enterprise data science strategy.

 SCOR, the world’s fourth largest reinsurer, offers its clients a diversified and innovative range of solutions and services to control and manage risk.
 Applying “The Art & Science of Risk”, SCOR uses its industry-recognized expertise and cutting-edge financial solutions to serve its clients and contribute to the welfare and resilience of society.

-SCOR offers its clients an optimal level of security with its AA- rating from S&P and Fitch.
-The Group generated premiums of more than EUR 16 billion in 2019, and serves clients in more than 160 countries from its 38 offices worldwide.
+SCOR offers its clients an optimal level of security with its AA- rating or equivalent from S&P, Moody’s, Fitch and AM Best.
+The Group generated premiums of more than EUR 16 billion in 2020, and serves clients in more than 160 countries from its 36 offices worldwide.

 For more information, visit: www.scor.com.